History of Ilhan Omar in Timeline

 In 2012, Ilhan Omar served as campaign manager for Kari Dziedzic's reelection campaign for the Minnesota State Senate.

-2012: Tweet about Israel hypnotizing the world
+2012: Controversial Tweet About Israel

 2013: Child Nutrition Outreach Coordinator

-Between 2012 and 2013, Ilhan Omar was a child nutrition outreach coordinator at the Minnesota Department of Education.
+In 2013, Ilhan Omar was a child nutrition outreach coordinator at the Minnesota Department of Education.

-February 4, 2014: Attack during DFL Caucus
+February 4, 2014: Attack during DFL caucus

 February 2014: Attack at Precinct Caucus

-2014: Joint Tax Filing
+2014: Joint Tax Filing Issue

 September 2015: Director of Policy Initiatives